-Referring to the Southeast Asia cuisine, surely Thailand and Vietnam will be two names most mentioned.
-As for Cambodian cuisine, tourists often do not notice, but if once tasted, you must have been impressed by unique flavors of this country.
-Fortunately, when traveling Cambodia 2 years ago, I ever had chance to enjoy Amok, a dish has full combination among all own flavors of Cambodia.
+Referring to the Southeast Asia cuisine, surely Thailand and Vietnam will be the two names most mentioned.
+As for Cambodian cuisine, tourists often do not notice, but if once tasted, you must have been impressed by the unique flavors of this country.
+Fortunately, when traveling Cambodia 2 years ago, I ever had the chance to enjoy Amok, a dish has full combination among all own flavors of Cambodia.

 The Amok is considered as the essence of Cambodian style.
-This is a dish which combines the full of own flavors of this land: sweetness from jaggery, fatty sweetness of coconut water, gently faint smell of Prohok sauce, mingled with characteristic flavor of banana leaves.
+This is a dish which combines the full of own flavors of this land: sweetness from jaggery, the fatty sweetness of coconut water, the gently faint smell of Prohok sauce, mingled with characteristic flavor of banana leaves.
 All are characterized Khmer, enchant both the natives and the tourists have once tasted.
 Read more Travel to Cambodia

 In Cambodia, Amok chicken is also known as soup, is an orthodox Amok dish.
 Ingredients for Amok chicken consist of chicken breasts, coconut and Khuong, an unique spices in Cambodia’s kitchen.
 Khuong is made from forest lemon which has scabrous bark and is very fragrant and Ngai Bun tuber, galangal, turmeric, onion, garlic, minced lemon grass.
 Khuong makes flavor of Amok become more unique, attractive and unforgettable after tasting in the first time.
 Chicken breast is marinated with Khuong, cooked with tender coconut meat, folium sauropi and coconut water.
 All make a really attractive dish.
 Tasty chicken with Khuong flavor; fatty, sweet broth with pieces of flexible young coconut is very delicious.